 The Result and Impact of Shays’ Rebellion

-As Shays’ Rebellion grew, the federal government first officially became aware of the rising storm in Massachusetts from a September 20th letter from Secretary of War Henry Knox.
+As Shays’ Rebellion grew, the federal government first officially became aware of the rising storm in Massachusetts from a September 20th letter from Secretary of War Henry Knox, known for his legendary feat during the Knox Expedition.

 Knox was concerned that the federal armory located in Springfield, MA would be threatened should the rebels seek to escalate the rebellion.
 The armory housed nearly four hundred and fifty tons of military stores and over seven thousand small-arms with bayonets4.